lauk20/APCSFinalProject/README.md

 3. Press Run

 **TIPS**
 1. If you want to castle, select the King piece.
-The place where the king can castle to is light up as well as his regular moves.
+The place where the king can castle to is lit up, as well as his regular moves.
 2. En Passant is also supported.
 3. Stalemates that are supported: basic stalemate (no valid move for King and not in check), 50-move rule, and 3-fold repetition.
 4. When saving and loading a board, you can confirm if it was saved or loaded by checking the output box in Processing.